wir3z/hubitat/owntracks-hubitat/README.md

 	- Enter the number of days the 'PastLocations' tile will start searching from the current date.
 - Create a notification if member enters a region
 	- Sends Hubitat app notifications when the member arrives
-	NOTE:  Requires a notification device to be selected in the 'Additional Hub App Settings' -> 'Select notification devices to get region enter/leave notifications."
+	NOTE:  Requires a notification device to be selected in the 'Configure Region Arrived/Departed Notifications' -> 'Select notification devices to get region enter/leave notifications."
 - Create a notification if member leaves a region
 	- Sends Hubitat app notifications when the member leaves
-	NOTE:  Requires a notification device to be selected in the 'Additional Hub App Settings' -> 'Select notification devices to get region enter/leave notifications."
+	NOTE:  Requires a notification device to be selected in the 'Configure Region Arrived/Departed Notifications' -> 'Select notification devices to get region enter/leave notifications."
 - Enable Description Text logging
 	- Displays general descriptive logs (arrived, departed, etc.)
 - Enable Debug Logging